-Woodrow Wilson School, Princeton University

-Schaeffer Center for Health Policy and Economics, University of Southern California

-National Bureau of Economic Research
+School of Public and International Affairs, Princeton University Schaeffer Center for Health Policy and Economics, University of Southern California National Bureau of Economic Research

-December 2019
+December 2019, Revised July 2020

-Written for Florent Bédécarrats, Isabelle Guérin and François Roubaud, Randomized controlled trials in the field of development: a critical perspective, Oxford University Press.
+Forthcoming in Florent Bédécarrats, Isabelle Guérin and François Roubaud, Randomized controlled trials in the field of development: a critical perspective, Oxford University Press.
 For (generous, helpful, and amazingly rapid) comments on an earlier version, I am most grateful to Nancy Cartwright, Anne Case, Shoumitro Chatterjee, Nicolas Côté, Jean Drèze, William Easterly, Reetika Khera, Lant Pritchett, C. Rammanohar Reddy, François Roubaud, Dean Spears and Bastian Steuwer.
+I acknowledge generous support from the National Institute on Aging through the NBER, Grant number P01AG05842.

-Development economists have been using randomized controlled trials (RCTs) for the best part of two decades, and economists working on welfare policies in the US have been doing so for much longer.
+Development economists have been using randomized controlled trials (RCTs) for the best part of two decades1, and economists working on welfare policies in the US have been doing so for much longer.
 The years of experience have made the discussions richer and more nuanced, and both proponents and critics have learned from one another, at least to an extent.
-As is often the case, researchers seem reluctant to learn from earlier mistakes by others, and the lessons from the first wave of experiments, many of which were laid out by Jim Heckman and his collaborators a quarter of a century ago, have frequently been ignored in the second wave.
-In this essay, I do not attempt to reconstruct the full range of questions that I have written about elsewhere, nor to summarize the long running debate in economics.
-Instead, I focus on a few of the issues that are prominent in this volume of critical perspectives and that seem to me bear revisiting.
+As is often the case, researchers seem reluctant to learn from earlier mistakes by others, and the lessons from the first wave of experiments, many of which were laid out by Jim Heckman and his collaborators2 a quarter of a century ago, have frequently been ignored in the second wave.
+In this essay, I do not attempt to reconstruct the full range of questions that I have written about elsewhere3, nor to summarize the long running debate in economics.
+Instead, I focus on a few of the issues that are prominent in this volume of critical perspectives and that seem to me to bear revisiting.

 The RCT is a useful tool, but I think that it is a mistake to put method ahead of substance.
-I have written papers using RCTs.
+I have written papers using RCTs4.
 Like other methods of investigation, they are often useful, and, like other methods, they have dangers and drawbacks.
 Methodological prejudice can only tie our hands.
 Context is always important, and we must adapt our methods to the problem at hand.
 It is not true that an RCT, when feasible, will always do better than an observational study.
 This should not be controversial, but my reading of the rhetoric in the literature suggests that the following statements might still make some uncomfortable, particularly the second: (a) RCTs are affected by the same problems of inference and estimation that economists have faced using other methods, as well as by some that are peculiarly their own, and (b) no RCT can ever legitimately claim to have established causality.